sog01/repogen/README.md

 # repogen
-repogen is a repository database generator that generates database query and mutation end-to-end with the database model.
+repogen is a Golang Codegen that generates database query and mutation end-to-end with its model.

 ## How it works
 repogen describe our given tables from our database connection.
 Therefore, providing the database connection is compulsory.